robtweed/ewdGateway/README.md

 - return JSON to the browser
 - request EWD fragments (ie instead of the usual XHR-based Ajax techniques)

+The *ewdGateway* module uses the pool of child processes to your GT.M or Cach&#233; database for handling socket messages as well as HTTP requests.
+So using socket-based messaging communication does not require any additional connections to GT.M or Cach&#233;.

 Messages are protected by EWD's built-in tokens, and can therefore be used to trigger methods in GT.M or Cach&#233;
  against the user's EWD Session.